syncfusion-content/maui-docs/MAUI/Scheduler/resource-view.md

 ### Multiple resource sharing using Scheduler resources

-Multiple resources can share the same events or appointments.
+Multiple resources can share the same events or appointments by declaring resources ids in `ResourceIds` in `ScheduleAppointment` class.
 If the appointment details are edited or updated, then the changes will be reflected on all other shared instances simultaneously.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" hl_lines="3" %}